 D. Applicants Requiring a Visa

-The University cannot sponsor any applicants requiring a Visa for study.
-Students requiring Tier 4 sponsorship are not eligible for Apprenticeships and those requiring Tier 2 sponsorship must be sponsored by their employer.
-For further details on eligibility requirements, please refer to the latest version of the ESFA Funding Rules.
+The University cannot sponsor any applicants requiring a visa for study.
+Candidates requiring student visa sponsorship are not eligible for Apprenticeships and those requiring Skilled Worker sponsorship must be sponsored by their employer.
+For the avoidance of doubt, those applicants whose visa will expire before the end of the apprenticeship, including the end-point assessment, will not be eligible for admission on to the Apprenticeship programme.
+For further details on eligibility requirements, please refer to the latest version of the Apprenticeship Funding Rules published by the DfE.

 E. Requesting feedback on an unsuccessful application

-1. Where applicants are successful in the Employer selection process but do not receive an offer from the University, the University will provide feedback to candidates and their (potential) Employer when this is requested by the candidate in writing either to the Student Recruitment Outreach and Admissions Service or to the relevant academic department.
+1. Where applicants are successful in the Employer selection process but do not receive an offer from the University, the University will provide feedback to candidates and their (potential) Employer when this is requested by the candidate in writing either to the Admissions Service or to the relevant academic department.

-2. The Student Recruitment Outreach and Admissions Service or academic department will respond to requests for feedback in a timely manner, although timescales may be longer at pressurised points in the admissions cycle.
+2. The Admissions Service or academic department will respond to requests for feedback in a timely manner, although timescales may be longer at pressurised points in the admissions cycle.